 Of course, when a couple is thinking of getting pregnant, they just hope to have a healthy, happy baby.
-I was very aware of how many people struggle to carry or even just conceive a baby, after supporting friends and family with fertility and pregnancy issues.
+When wondering how to conceive a girl, I was very aware of how many people struggle to carry or even just conceive a baby, after supporting friends and family with fertility and pregnancy issues.

 The decider for the sex of your baby is the father’s sperm.
 Basically, the woman contributes an X chromosome to the mix while the man produces both X and Y sperm.
 If the X sperm fertilises the egg, the baby will be female.

-- Plot your cycle so you can predict your ovulation date.
+Plot your cycle so you can predict your ovulation date.
 This is key, especially if you’re following the popular Shettles Method.
 I used a basal thermometer to take my resting temperature each morning before getting out of bed, which I then graphed.
 When your temperature “spikes” (by as little as 0.2 of a degree), you’re probably ovulating.
 Once you’ve “temped” for a few months, you’ll see the pattern and can predict how many days after your period that you are most probably ovulating.
 The other options are to use OPK (Ovulation Predictor Kits) which measure hormonal changes in your urine.
-These can be purchased from chemist and also on eBay. *iPhones have boomed since I had my first 8 years ago and there is now many apps you can use for graphing and charting.
+These can be purchased from chemist and also on eBay.
+Online tracking is also convenient combining your phone app and plotting in the palm of your hand.

 It’s important to be aware that many of these tips may influence the likelihood of successful conception overall.
 That’s something to consider.
 It’s also important to remember that while there’s scientific study behind these ideas, there is no scientific method to conceive either sex which is supported 100%.
 The internet is full of anecdotes from those who’ve tried and succeeded in carrying girls, but probably just as many where they’ve birthed beautiful boys instead.
 I’m one of the “success stories” – I had a pink bundle to take home from hospital, but who knows whether that was just what fate intended.
 In any case, good luck!